OpenVPN

 Client

-Given the following example we have one VyOS router acting as OpenVPN server and another VyOS router acting as OpenVPN client.
+Given the following example we have one VyOS router acting as an OpenVPN server and another VyOS router acting as an OpenVPN client.
 The server also pushes a static client IP address to the OpenVPN client.
 Remember, clients are identified using their CN attribute in the SSL certificate.

 Server Side

-set interfaces openvpn vtun10 encryption cipher 'aes256'
+set interfaces openvpn vtun10 encryption data-ciphers 'aes256'

 set interfaces openvpn vtun10 hash 'sha512'